What is it about these words we tell ourselves all the time; I can’t, I won’t, and I don’t have time?

 Now for the biggie!
 I don’t have time!
 Lies lies and more lies!
 We use this one more than any of them.
 It placates the guilt we have when we don’t think we have enough time to do it perfectly or the way we were taught how to do it by our perfectionist family members.
 We had this old saying shoved down our throats; If you don’t do it right then don’t do it at all!
 We took this one to heart.
 Especially when we were given a chore and it did not live up to someone else’s standards.
 Despite the fact that we were never informed of the standard.
 This is when we learned to say I can’t and even I won’t!
 We were afraid to try because somebody bigger than us forced us to clean the way they did!

-I had dust mopped my floors, dusted, my hot spots were clear and my beautiful music was filling the air.
+This morning, I dust mopped my floors, dusted and did my morning aerobics; my hot spots were clear and my beautiful music was filling the air.
 She saw how I worked and lived.
 I was not ashamed to let her in the house!
 We even walked outside to Robert’s tree house.
 When your home is not weighing you down; you can spend time enjoying another person’s stories.
-As I walked her back to the front door she admired a walking stick that I had bought for Robert when I was on a trip.
+As I walked her back to the front door she admired a walking stick that I had bought for Robert in Jamaica when we were on our cruise.
 He had not liked it but really didn’t say so.
 She loves to hike; so I gave it to her.
 I got rid of clutter that we don’t love and she will use it and love it!